 Sisseton is a very small city located in the state of South Dakota.
 With a population of 2,450 people and two constituent neighborhoods, Sisseton is the 30th largest community in South Dakota.

 Unlike some cities, Sisseton isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Sisseton are a mix of both white- and blue-collar jobs.
-Overall, Sisseton is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Sisseton who work in management occupations (13.75%), office and administrative support (12.37%), and teaching (9.44%).
+Overall, Sisseton is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Sisseton who work in management occupations (13.49%), office and administrative support (13.02%), and teaching (8.09%).

 The overall crime rate in Sisseton is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-The per capita income in Sisseton in 2010 was $19,393, which is low income relative to South Dakota, and lower middle income relative to the rest of the US.
-This equates to an annual income of $77,572 for a family of four.
-Sisseton also has one of the higher rates of people living in poverty in the nation, with 30.64% of its population below the federal poverty line.
+The per capita income in Sisseton in 2010 was $19,912, which is lower middle income relative to South Dakota and the nation.
+This equates to an annual income of $79,648 for a family of four.
+However, Sisseton contains both very wealthy and poor people as well.

 The most common language spoken in Sisseton is English.
 Other important languages spoken here include Native American languages and German.